remonsec/remonsec/README.md

 - 🔰 Watching Anime
 - 🔰 Explore The Internet

-## Personal Intro

-#### I am just a average boy who was not good with technologies at all, touched pc for the first time to play GTA at arcade game store & got interest with infosec after searching Call Of Duty crack on internet

-#### After seeing all the cool stuff of InfoSec, I start dreaming to become a Hacker.
-Passed through some useless courses and random youtube videos.
-Everyone was telling hold on boy, you even don't know how to shut down your windows 8 machine, Hacking is not for you go and do something less technical

 ### Resources I Follow
 - 🔰 PentesterLand
 - 🔰 Medium Writeups